 "But you give me a feeling I cannot hide / You make everything sound like 1975"

 A review from Classic Rock magazine on Five Grand Stereo's website describes the band as sounding like "Marc Bolan impersonating Jeff Lynne on the way over to David Bowie's house", and that kind of gets the vibe right.
 They're a modern band playing music that sounds like it could be from 1975.
 And to top it off, the album is an authentic rock opera, complete with libretto to help advance the storyline.
 The result is stunning classic rock and power pop, something that would have played to death on radio in the seventies.
-Despite the story, the songs stand alone quite well, highlighted by the clever tribute "David Bowie".
+And like any great rock opera the songs also stand alone quite well, highlighted by the clever tribute "David Bowie".
 Had I heard this last year, it definitely would've made my top ten.

 tracks: "In Your Garage", "Boots Of Leather", "Iceberg", "Corinthians I", "All You've Got To Do Is Go To Bed", "Mr. Lighter", "1975", "This Stuff", "Clip Joint (Soho)", "Corinthians II", "David Bowie", "Anyone Can Be A Star"